joseeden/KodeKloud_Engineer_Labs/Tasks_081-090/TASK_90_Using_Ansible_Conditionals.md

 -rw-r--r-- 1 thor thor  237 Jan 15 10:10 inventory
 ```

 Check the inventory file to see if there are any errors.
+For the server credentials, check out the [Project Nautilus documentation.](https://kodekloudhub.github.io/kodekloud-engineer/docs/projects/nautilus)

 ```bash
 $ cat inventory